hayde0264/CS-Degree/Kotlin-Specific-Knowledge/Type-Checks-Casts.md

 ```

 The compiler is smart enough to know that a cast is safe if a negative check leads to a return.
 But remember
-> "smart casts only work when the compiler can guarantee that the variable won't change between the check and the usage"
+> "smart casts only work when the compiler can guarantee that the variable won't change between the check and the usage."

 An example with or:
 ``` kotlin